Our Tests

 $ git submodule update --init

-You can then build and compile the python module from your C++ code, provided you have first written the appropriate bindings(!), e.g.
+You can then build and compile the python module for this C++ code.

-The Python module can then tested using pytest just like an ordinary python module.
+After making the bindings, the Python modules can then tested using pytest just like an ordinary python module.

 You can find out more about pybind11 by visiting their repository